Experts: enforcement of 152-FZ requirements is strengthened

 An interesting example of an advanced solution for processing PD in the current context of regulatory requirements was presented by Daria Prokhorova, Head of Legal Support at Gazprom Neft Projects.

 Against the background of the digital restructuring of all business processes in the company, it was decided to develop procedures for obtaining permission for the processing of personal data, alternative to writing form, which will be used when entering to the company's premises.
 Today the Scientific and Technical Center of Gazprom Neft works on a solution that allows the visitor to familiarize themselves with the agreement on the processing of personal data in electronic form and sign it without a pen and paper.
 The current norms of the Civil Code make it possible to confirm the authenticity of agreements without a signature, through appropriate actions, for example, by scanning a passport.

-The system, that Gazprom Neft Scientific and Technical Center is planned to create, according to the developed concept, will recognize photos from the passport, take a visitor photo, compare them, read passport details and automatically add them into the electronic database.
+The system that Gazprom Neft Scientific and Technical Center are planningto create will recognize photos from the passport, take a visitor photo and compare them.
+Furthermore, it reads the passport details and automatically adds the informatin into the electronic database.

 Such actions allow to obtain permission to the processing of biometric personal data in the form of an electronic document, and the need to work with paper is eliminated.

-The departments of Roskomnadzor respond differently to the idea of obtaining permission in electronic form using an electronic signature, and as Daria Prokhorova summarizes: “You need to be prepared for the fact that law enforcement practice in this matter in Russia has not yet been sufficiently developed, and a different interpretation of the law by the regulator is possible and personal data operators.
+The federal service for communication, information technology and mass media (Roskomnadzor) responds differently to the idea of obtaining permission in electronic form using an electronic signature.
+As Daria Prokhorova summarizes: “You need to be prepared for the fact that law enforcement practice in this matter in Russia has not yet been sufficiently developed, and a different interpretation of the law by the regulator is possible and personal data operators.
 At the same time, we hope that the project will be carried out in unanimity with the authorized bodies.”